brson/wasm-opt-rs/notes.md

 Some things to notice here:

-- the `unsafe` keyword here is a declaration that using these bindings is _safe_.
+- The `unsafe` keyword here is a declaration that using these bindings is _safe_.
 Think of it the same as the use of `unsafe` around an expression.
   It is possible to write `cxx` bindings that propagate unsafety as well by omitting `unsafe`.
-- the naming conventions are a mashup of Rust and C++: function names necessarily come from C++;
+- The naming conventions are a mashup of Rust and C++: function names necessarily come from C++;
   the `UniquePtr` type is the Rust wrapper for the C++ `std::unique_ptr` type.
 - `newModule` is a free function.
 It is not a C++ constructor.
   It doesn't appear that `cxx` handles C++ constructors directly, so the C++ side must define extra constructor functions.
-- non-primitive types need to be passed as pointers, mostly `UniquePtr` or references.
+- Non-primitive types need to be passed as pointers, mostly `UniquePtr` or references.
-- functions with an initial argument named `self` are interpreted as methods of the single `type` declared in the block.
+- Functions with an initial argument named `self` are interpreted as methods of the single `type` declared in the block.
+  This intepretation of `self` necessitates multiple `extern` blocks, since each must define the single type to associate with methods.
-- the `Result` type is a typedef of `std::Result` where the error type is [`cxx::Exception`]. `cxx` will catch at the boundary any exception that implements [`std::exception`] and return it as an error.
+- The `Result` type is a typedef of `std::Result` where the error type is [`cxx::Exception`]. `cxx` will catch at the boundary any exception that implements [`std::exception`] and return it as an error.
 - `&CxxString` is a `const` reference to a C++ `std::string`.